-- In a large skillet, heat oil over medium-high.
-Add bread; cook and stir for 1-2 minutes or until lightly toasted.
+- In a large skillet, heat oil over medium-high heat.
+Add torn rolls; cook and stir 1-2 minutes or until lightly toasted.

-- In a small bowl, combine the potatoes, egg, nutmeg and bread.
-Add enough flour to achieve desired consistency to shape into balls.
+- In a small bowl, combine potatoes, egg, nutmeg and bread.
+Add enough flour to achieve a shaping consistency.
 With floured hands, shape mixture into 3-in. balls.